An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: CEAP Data Analysis

-where $\tilde{\bm{\Psi}}$ is a smoothed estimate of the within-county variance defined in Appendix B. As a result of the smoothing, the estimate of $Cor(u_{i}, e_{i})$ in the model (\ref{mecor}) is constant across $i$.
-The estimate of $Cor(u_{i}, e_{i})$ is 0.13 for the CEAP data.
-The estimate of the measurement error variance is smaller than the estimate of the variance of the sampling error for the CEAP data.
-The ratio of the estimate of $V(u_{i})$ to the estimate of $V(e_{i})$ is 0.075.
+The model requires an estimate of $\bm{\Psi}_{i}$, the design variance of $(W_{i}, Y_{i})$.
+We explain how we estimate the design variance of $(W_{i}, Y_{i})$ in Appendix C. The estimates of $Cor(u_{i}, e_{i})$ range from -0.84 to 1, and the average correlation is 0.18 for the CEAP data.
+The estimate of the measurement error variance is uniformly smaller than the estimate of the variance of the sampling error for the CEAP data.
+The ratios of the estimates of $V(u_{i})$ to the estimates of $V(e_{i})$ range from 0.0002 to 0.3436, and the average ratio is 0.090.
 Although the measurement error is smaller than the sampling error, naive application of Fay-Herriot procedures has the potential to under-estimate the MSPE.

+For this analysis, we treat the direct estimator of $\bm{\Psi}_{i}$ as fixed.
+An alternative is to use a generalized variance function to smooth the estimator of $\bm{\Psi}_{i}$.
+For the purpose of this analysis, we think that use of the direct estimator is more illuminating because it enables us to demonstrate the impacts of the structure of $\bm{\Psi}_{i}$ on the efficiency of the predictor.

 We assume that the model (\ref{mecor}) holds for $(W_{i}, Y_{i})$ for $i = 1,\ldots, n$.
 The parameter of interest $\theta_{i}$ represents the mean log RUSLE2 erosion for county $i$, where $i = 1,\ldots, 99$.
 We use the procedure of Section 2.2 to estimate the parameters of model (\ref{mecor}).
 We construct predictors of $\theta_{i}$ and MSPE estimators using the method of Section 2.3.